Is your water bill burning a hole in your pocket even when the water consumption is as usual or lower than expected?

 6. Exterior Leaks

-A common mistake many homeowners make is not checking the outdoor faucets or water connections.
-But they can be equally prone to leaks as the ones inside.
+Many homeowners make the common mistake of not checking the outdoor faucets or water connections.
+However, they can be equally prone to leaks as the ones inside.

 For instance, a pool or fountain installed in your backyard may leak due to physical damage caused by regular use or hard water quality.
-It may indicate a leak if you observe cracked or loose tiles on the pool bottom or damp surroundings.
+Observing cracked or loose tiles on the pool bottom or damp surroundings may indicate a leak.

 Place a bucket filled with sand on the top step of the pool and mark it where the water touches its exterior (a little above the base).
 Leave it for 24 hours, and if the water level falls below the mark, there’s a pool leak.

-Aside from that, algae formation (especially after chemical treatments) shows excessive moisture accumulation caused mainly by leaks.
+Aside from that, algae formation (especially after chemical treatments) shows excessive moisture accumulation, which is caused mainly by leaks.

-Often, overconsumption of appliances and utilities can lead to substantially higher water bills.
-So make sure you keep track of your water-wasting habits.
+Overconsumption of appliances and utilities can often lead to substantially higher water bills, so track your water-wasting habits.

 How To Detect Leaks Inside The Home?